-Chapter II: Obligations of Parties Article 3 Treatment of investments
+Chapter II: Obligations of Parties Article 4 Treatment of investments

-- 3.1 No Party shall subject investments made by investors of the other Party to measures which constitute a violation of customary international law through: - (i) Denial of justice in any judicial or administrative proceedings; or - (ii) fundamental breach of due process; or - (iii) targeted discrimination on manifestly unjustified grounds, such as gender, race or religious belief; or - (iv) manifestly abusive treatment, such as coercion, duress and harassment. - 3.2 Each Party shall accord in its territory to investments of the other Party and to investors with respect to their investments full protection and security.
-For greater certainty, "full protection and security" only refers to a Party's obligations relating to physical security of investors and to investments made by the investors of the other Party and not to any other obligation whatsoever.
+- 4.1 No Party shall subject investments made by investors of the other Party to measures which constitute a violation of customary international law1 through: - (i) denial of justice in any judicial or administrative proceedings; or

+(ii) fundamental breach of due process; or

+- (iii) targeted discrimination on manifestly unjustified grounds, such as gender, race or religious belief; or - (iv)manifestly abusive treatment, such as coercion, duress and harassment. - 4.2 Each Party in accordance with its laws, shall accord in its territory to investor or to investments made by investors of the other Party full protection and security.
+For greater certainty, "full protection and security" only refers to a Party's obligations in accordance with its laws, relating to physical security of investors and to investments made by the investors of the other Party and not to any other obligation whatsoever. - 4.3 A determination that there has been a breach of another provision of this Treaty, or of a separate international agreement, does not establish that there has been a breach of this Article. - 4.4 In considering an alleged breach of this article, a Tribunal shall take account of whether the investor or, as appropriate, the locallyestablished enterprise, pursued action for remedies before domestic courts or tribunals prior to initiating a claim under this Treaty.